-IP2Vec transforms IP addresses to vector representations $\mathbb{R}^m$ using available context information from flow-based network traffic.
-IP addresses which appear frequently in similar contexts will be close to each other in the feature space $\mathbb{R}^m$ .
+IP2Vec [11] is inspired by Word2Vec [23, 24] and aims at transforming IP addresses into a continuous feature space \mathbb{R}^m such that standard similarity measures can be applied.
+For this transformation, IP2Vec extracts available context information from flow-based network traffic.
+IP addresses which appear frequently in similar contexts will be close to each other in the feature space \mathbb{R}^m .
 More precisely, similar contexts imply to IP2Vec that the devices associated to these IP addresses establish similar network connections.
 Figure 2 illustrates the basic idea.